n8acl/n8acl.github.io/contact.md

 **APRS**:
 * Send a message to N8ACL-9.
 I will get a notification and respond when able to.

+**AmatuerWire VOIP**
+* Extension 1090 - Though I don't know how often I will use it.
+In DND most of the time, so leave a voicemail message

 **Allstar**:
 * Node N8ACL 471940
   * This also has Echolink 939485 N8ACL-L connected to it.